9 Reasons To Get an American Express Platinum Card

 - Who needs right reasons when you have forty thousand...

 - Apply for a Platinum card, spend $3,000 within your first three months and get this bonus.
-60,000 MR points can be redeemed for at least two free domestic flights (potentially worth over $1,200 when used advantageously), $600 in cash or if added together with other points can be redeemed for expensive international travel.
+40,000 MR points can be redeemed for at least one free domestic flight round trip (potentially worth over $800 when used advantageously).
 (If you're mostly interested in the bonus points, be sure to check out my list of the top credit card signup bonuses to compare some of my favorite cards.)

 6. Safety and security.